A Survey on Causal Discovery: Theory and Practice: Introduction

 \subsection{A General Overview}

 One of the mantras that is repeated in every statistical course is that {\em correlation does not imply causation}.
 This is also observed in several disciplines, such as economics \cite{imbens2004nonparametric}, biology \cite{cross2013identification}, computer science \cite{hill2011bayesian, pearl2018theoretical} and philosophy \cite{glymour2019review}.
 Following \cite{hernan2020whatif}, the main goal of a research study is often to assess the effect, if any, of an action on some outcome and not measuring a mere correlation.
 For example, this is true when it comes to decision making, since deciding which intervention must be taken is not straightforward and must be addressed properly to avoid any potential side effects.
-In order to identify and quantify a causal effect, the set of tools provided by causal discovery must be used accordingly.
-Here, the final goal is to decompose the total effect of an action into causal and non-causal effect, removing the bias that is introduced during the estimation process.
+In order to identify and quantify a causal effect, the set of tools provided by causal discovery should be used accordingly.
+Here, the final goal is to decompose the total effect of an action into the causal and non-causal effects.

-Causal inference itself relies heavily on a formal description on the interactions between the observed variables, i.e. a casual graph.
+\emph{Causal inference}, i.e. the task of quantifying the impact of a cause on its effect, relies heavily on a formal description on the interactions between the observed variables, i.e. a casual graph.
 Such graphical representation is na\"{\i}ve in its concept, yet so effective when it comes to {\em explainability}.
 Following \cite{spirtes2000causation}, it boils down to connect a cause to an effect (outcome) by drawing arrows from the former to the latter, to obtain a qualitative description of the system under study.
 This is in stark contrast with black-box techniques, where predictions about an outcome are made with a pure data-driven approach.
 Indeed, these methods fall short both in terms of explainability and decision making, as stated in \cite{bareinboim20211OP, glymour2016causal, hernan2020whatif}.
 Therefore, when causality is empowered through the instrument of graphical models, it is possible to overcome the current limitations of machine learning and deep learning tools, enabling the researcher to reach a higher level of understanding.

 When the causal graph is unknown, one may recover the cause-effect pairs by combining available data together with prior knowledge, whenever possible.
 The process of learning graphical structures with a causal interpretation is known as {\em causal discovery}.
 Recently, causal discovery has gained significant traction, especially when experimental data are available.
 However, this growth fragmented the landscape into multiple fields that differ for assumptions, problems and solutions, while aiming to the same goal.
 For this reason, this work summarizes the current status of causal discovery from both a theoretical and practical point of view, unifying shared concepts and addressing differences in the algorithms made available by the specialized scientific literature.